Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Introduction

-In this context, DDE models, in which the equation of state (EoS) $w(a)$ evolves with cosmic time, provide a natural framework for addressing these observational tensions.
-Among the simplest and most widely studied examples is the CPL parametrization \cite{Chevallier:2000qy,Linder:2002et}, $w(a)=w_0+w_a(1-a)$, which offers a convenient and flexible description of dark energy dynamics at low redshifts, particularly for $z<1$.
-Nevertheless, the CPL form may be inadequate to capture the true dynamics of dark energy, since it asymptotically approaches a constant value $w(a)\to w_0+w_a$ at $z\gtrsim1$, thereby motivating the exploration of alternative parametrizations~\cite{Barboza:2008rh,Dimakis:2016mip,Feng_2011,Ma:2011nc,Jassal:2004ej,Alam:2025epg,Akthar:2024tua}.
+In this context, DDE models, in which the EoS $w(a)$ evolves with cosmic time, provide a natural framework for addressing these observational tensions.
+Among the simplest and most widely studied examples is the CPL parametrization, $w(a)=w_0+w_a(1-a)$, which offers a convenient and flexible description of dark energy dynamics at low redshifts, particularly for $z<1$.
+However, as discussed above, current observations tend to favour models in which the dark energy EoS possesses greater flexibility, motivating a systematic exploration of alternative parametrizations to examine whether a consistent pattern in this preference emerges that could guide us toward a more realistic description of dark energy.
+Nevertheless, the CPL form may be inadequate to capture the true dynamics of dark energy, especially for $z>1$, since it corresponds to a first-order Taylor expansion of $w(a)$, thereby further motivating the exploration of alternative parametrizations.

-Recently, Ref.~\cite{Alam:2025epg} proposed a class of three-parameter dark energy EoS parametrizations.
+Recently, Ref.~\citep{Alam:2025epg} proposed a class of three-parameter dark energy EoS parametrizations.
 Despite the presence of an additional free parameter relative to CPL, these models achieve smaller minimum $\chi^2$ values for data combinations including all three SNeIa samples.
 Dynamically, they exhibit a more pronounced phantom phase than CPL for certain values of $(w_0,w_a)$, a behaviour that is also evident in the EoS evolution evaluated at the best-fit parameters.
-These findings point to an emerging trend among smooth dark energy parametrizations, such as CPL and those introduced in Ref.~\cite{Alam:2025epg}, where models with enhanced phantom behaviour are increasingly favoured by current observations.
-If this trend is robust, it may have several important implications: \begin{enumerate} \item dark energy may be more phantom-like than previously inferred; \item the CPL parametrization may become inadequate near $z\sim1$ or at higher redshifts; \item this behaviour may guide the construction of parametrizations that better capture the true dynamics of dark energy, reducing arbitrariness in phenomenological modeling; \item such models may exhibit increased statistical tension with the $\Lambda$CDM scenario. \end{enumerate}
+These findings suggest that certain parametrizations can exhibit enhanced phantom behaviour in their best-fit evolution, raising the question of whether this reflects a genuine physical preference or is influenced by the specific functional form adopted.
+If such behaviour were to be established with higher statistical significance, it could have several implications: \begin{enumerate} \item dark energy may be more phantom-like than previously inferred; \item the CPL parametrization may become inadequate near $z\sim1$ or at higher redshifts; \item this behaviour may guide the construction of parametrizations that better capture the true dynamics of dark energy, reducing arbitrariness in phenomenological modeling; \item such models may exhibit increased statistical tension with the $\Lambda$CDM scenario. \end{enumerate}